 National bird of India (Peacock) complete detail – updated.
 Description of Peacock (Pavo cristatus).
 Local name of Peacock (Pavo cristatus) is Mor.
 Classification of Peacock (Pavo cristatus).
 Habit and habitat of Peacock (Pavo cristatus).
 Peacocks are commonly found in dry and forest areas.

 Indian peacock has long, strong, grayish-brown legs equipped for running away into brush for safety.
+Their necks and breasts are a bright blue, golden feathers line their sides and backs.
 The peacock is an omnivorous bird and feeds on insects, plants, seeds, small mammals, reptiles and flowers.
+The males have long trains about 1 to 1.3 meters in length and trains…………

 Age of sexual maturity is 2 years for male and 3 years female peacock.
 Male peacocks are very aggressive when it comes to finding a suitable partner and stronger females will fight away other females and try to monopolize the male by repeatedly mating with him.
 On average, males usually mate with up to 4-7 different females every breeding season.